10 Ways to Help Your Softball Athlete Reset After Mistakes

 The athletes who learn to reset after mistakes aren't born mentally tough.
 They're built that way, in part by parents who responded to hard moments with patience, perspective, and consistency.
 You don't have to be perfect.
 You just have to keep showing up in a way that makes her feel safe to compete, fail, and try again.

-Want to go deeper?
+Want to learn more?
 If your athlete is struggling with confidence, performance anxiety, or bouncing back after tough stretches, mental performance coaching is a resource and tool that can help.

 Get in contact with Morgan to learn more about mental performance training for your athlete!